ナミビア

 • Namibia - Windhoek

-• Private vehicle transfer After arriving at Windhoek International Airport, a private guide will meet you and transfer you to your accommodation in Windhoek, "Windhoek Luxury Suites".
+• Private transfer Upon arrival at Windhoek International Airport, a private guide will meet you and transfer you to your accommodation in Windhoek city, "Windhoek Luxury Suites".
 [English Guide]

 • About Windhoek Windhoek, a cosmopolitan city located in central Namibia, is known as the capital of Namibia.
-It has an international airport and offers numerous restaurants, shops, entertainment venues, and accommodation options.
-The city is clean, safe, and orderly, and its colonial-era influence can be seen in the many German restaurants and shops and the widespread use of the German language.
+It has an international airport and a wide range of restaurants, shops, entertainment facilities, and accommodations.
+The city is clean, safe, and well-ordered, and the influence of its colonial past can be seen in the many German restaurants and shops and the widespread use of the German language.

 Windhoek features a mix of historic and modern architecture, many of which are worth visiting.
-Examples include the old fortress Alte Feste, the Christuskirche built in 1896, and the more modern Supreme Court.
+Examples include the old fort Alte Feste, the Christuskirche built in 1896, and the more modern Supreme Court.

 • Windhoek city tour If time permits, the guide will take you on a short city tour.
 The guide will provide the itinerary and package details for this trip and give a briefing and orientation about what to expect over the coming days.
-This tour is flexible, so you can discuss and adjust it with the guide as it proceeds.
-If you have any questions, please feel free to ask—one of the advantages of having a guide during the tour.
+This tour is flexible, so you can consult with the guide during the trip.
+If you have any questions, please feel free to ask — one of the advantages of having a guide on the tour.
 [English Guide]

 Meals B/F:× LUN:× DIN:×